Parameterized Model-checking of Discrete-Timed Networks and Symmetric-Broadcast Systems: Solving PMCP for Specifications over Infinite Executions

 \paragraph{Constructing $\rho''$} First, assume w.l.o.g. that $\proctemp$ (and thus also $\puwd$) has no self loops~\footnote{A template can be transformed, in linear time, to one without self loops (and the same set of executions) as follows: for every state $s$ that has a self loop, add a new state $\hat{s}$ with the same labeling, replace every self loop $(s, \sigma, s)$ with $(s, \sigma, \hat{s})$, and for every outgoing transition $(s, \sigma', t)$, including self-loops, add the transition $(\hat{s}, \sigma', t)$.} --- this is not essential, but simplifies some technicalities in the construction.
 Second, we differentiate between two cases, depending in which component $\Omega''$ is trapped.
 We treat the case that $\Omega''$ is trapped in $\execBSWbrd$ (the case that $\Omega''$ is trapped in $\execBSWnobrd$ is simpler, and does not use any new ideas).
 Note that we will ignore the technicality of keeping track of process numbers, as we find it distracts, rather then helps one understand the proof.

 Let $E_\good$ (resp. $E_\sgood$) be the set of \good\ (resp. \sgood) edges that appear on $\beta''$, and note that these are the only edges that appear on it (by the fact that $\execBSWbrd$ contains only \green edges).
 For every edge $e \in E_\sgood$ (resp. $e \in E_\good$), let $C_e$ (resp. $C_e, D_e$) be the witnessing cycle(s) with exactly $K$ broadcasts (for some fixed $K$) from Lemma~\ref{lem: cycle implies one with K broadcasts}, and assume w.l.o.g. that (a) every such cycle $C_e$ starts in a configuration in the component $\puwd_l$ in which $\rho'$ ends, and (b) that if $e'$ is the first edge on $\beta''$, then $e'$ appears in the first transition taken in the cycle $C_{e'}$.
-To see how to achieve (a) note that if $e'$ and each subsequent edge is \locr, then because each $C_e$ contains no broadcasts, each $C_e$ is contained in $\puwd_l$.
+To see how to achieve (a) note that if $e'$ and each subsequent edge is \locr, then because each $C_e$ does not contain any broadcast, each $C_e$ is contained in $\puwd_l$.
 On the other hand, if the edges $e$ are \green, then $e$ must be on the loop of the lasso, and so $\puwd_l$ is on the loop of the lasso (since $e'$ is), and so since $C_e$ contains at least one broadcast, it must go through $\puwd_l$.
 Since $\Omega$ is an accepting run, the counter is bounded on it.
 Thus, since in $\execBSWbrd$ we increment the counter when reading a \sgood\ edge, and reset it when reading a broadcast edge, we can pick $\mathfrak{m} \in \Nat$ such that every \sgood\ edge appears at most $\mathfrak{m}$ times on any section of $\beta$ that contains $K$ broadcasts.

-Let the \emph{designated occurrence} of $e$ on $C_e$ be defined as follows: if $e$ is \sgood\ then it is the first transition in $C_e$ in which $e$ occurs, and if $e$ is \good\ then it is the first transition of $C_e$, that is also on the nested cycle $D_e$, in which $e$ occurs.
+Let the \emph{designated occurrence} of $e$ on $C_e$ be defined as follows: if $e$ is \sgood\ then it is the first transition in $C_e$ in which $e$ is taken, and if $e$ is \good\ then it is the first transition of $C_e$, that is also on the nested cycle $D_e$, in which $e$ is taken.
 For every $h \in [K]$, let $C_e(h)$ denote the portion of $C_e$ just after the $h-1$ broadcast up to (and including) the $h$ broadcast.
 For $h$ such that $C_e(h)$ contains the designated occurrence of $e$ we divide $C_e(h)$ further into three pieces: $C_e(h,1)$ is the part up to the designated occurrence, $C_e(h,2)$ is the designated occurrence, and $C_e(h,3)$ is the remainder.

 Take exactly enough processes to assign them to one copy $G_e^1$ of $C_e$ for every $e \in E_\good$, and $\mathfrak{m}$ copies $G_e^1, \dots G_e^{\mathfrak{m}}$ of $C_e$ for every $e \in E_\sgood$.